DDF operators in the Hybrid Formalism: The hybrid formalism

-The usual diffeomorphism $bc$ system with $c=-26$ is realised as $b=e^{-i\sigma}$ and $c=e^{i\sigma}$, while $\rho$ is a combination of different fields, see e.g.\ \cite[eq.~(C.10) and Appendix~D]{Gaberdiel:2021njm}.
-The free-field realisation of \cite{Dei:2020zui} leads to a simplification for the generators of the world-sheet $\mathcal{N}=2$ algebra but it does not quite form an $\mathcal{N}=2$ algebra or its twisted version.
-However, it is possible to add certain ghosts to achieve this, as is done in \cite{Gaberdiel:2022bfk}.
-In fact, a pair of anti-commuting ghosts $(b,c)$ and $(b^{\prime},c^{\prime})$, and a commuting ghost $(\beta^{\prime},\gamma^{\prime})$ with weights $(1,0)$ are added to the world-sheet theory that effectively quotient out the current $Z$, see \cite{Gaberdiel:2022bfk}.
+The free-field realisation of $\mathfrak{psu}(1,1|2)_1$, as we reviewed in Section~\ref{sec:vertex}, leads to a simplification for the generators of the world-sheet $\mathcal{N}=2$ superconformal algebra but it does not quite form an $\mathcal{N}=2$ algebra or its topologically twisted version.
+However, it is possible to add certain ghosts to achieve this, as is done in \cite{Gaberdiel:2022als}.
+In fact, a pair of anti-commuting ghosts $(b,c)$ and $(b^{\prime},c^{\prime})$, and a commuting ghost $(\beta^{\prime},\gamma^{\prime})$ with weights $(1,0)$ are added to the world-sheet theory that effectively quotient out the current $Z$, see \cite{Gaberdiel:2022als}.
 The additional ghosts satisfy the following OPEs